What happens if I’m dishonest in a passport application?

 I suspect passport fraud.
 What should I do?

 If you suspect someone of committing passport fraud, or if you think you may be a victim of passport fraud, email passports.fraud [at] dfat.gov.au or call us on 131 232.
 You can also contact your nearest Australian diplomatic or consular mission.
-We will treat your information in strict confidence.
+We'll treat your information in strict confidence.

-If you are a victim of identity crime, you can get support by contacting IDCARE or phone toll free in Australia on 1300 432 273.
+If you're a victim of identity crime, you can get support by contacting IDCARE or phone toll free in Australia on 1800 595 160.